 CAUTION!
-Plug the pressure and return line before washing the product or else dirt can enter into it and this may cause damage to the components.
+Plug the pressure and return line and other connections before washing the product or else dirt can enter into it and this may cause damage to the components.

-2. REMOVAL OF TOOL
+2. CHANGING THE TOOL

 WEAR LIMITS AND LUBRICANTS FOR TOOL REMOVAL